 I’ve been out of the dating scene for many years.
 Next week, my wife and I will be married 42 years!
 I can only make an educated guess!

 Well, highly sensitive people are everywhere, generally speaking, but not likely in certain venues.

 If you work or attend classes or go to meetings, some of the people there would be HSPs.
 Your next-door neighbor could be a HSP.
 They may not even know they are HSPs, but they usually know they are different from other people.
 They don’t wear signs (it’s not advisable to call undue attention to oneself). (more…)

 An easy way to become more interesting is to have a hobby.
-Highly sensitive people are naturally curious with a vast number of interests.
+Highly sensitive people/introverts are naturally curious and usually have a vast number of interests.
 What are you interested in?
 Do you share your passions with others?
 Are you a collector?

 If not, you’re missing a perfect opportunity to attract the types of people who are “good” for you.
 By that, I mean that you can use your hobby as a vehicle to help you socialize with people who share your interests.
 Maybe your hobby can even be a catalyst to starting your own business or give you ideas that you may not have thought of. (more…)